sburrel/AIDL2019_PROJECT_SBD/Readme.md

 When training the network with a learning rate of 5e-4 or 1e-3, some problems for convergence with the Adam Optimizer have been encountered.
 For that reason, the SGD Optimizer is used and it works better in that particular cases.

-Finally, the architectures are trained during  more epochs, with different learning rates and optimizer.
+Finally, the architectures are trained during  more epochs, with different learning rates and optimizers.
 See results bellow.

 | Experiment ID | Architecture | Loss | Features from | Learning Rate | Optimizer | Epochs | Freeze | Pretrained | Data Augmentation | Validation Accuracy | Best Epoch | Threshold
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|